tbdsux/magna/README.md

 **DON'T EXPECT THIS TO BE FAST SINCE IT IS A SCRAPER**

 ## Update:
-- Complex websites or mangas with many chapters will fail to be scraped.
+- Complex websites or mangas with too many chapters will fail to be scraped.
-- There is a possiblity that this project will be moved to a full-api with `Heroku` for dev / testing mode.

 #### URL:
 **https://magna-sc.cf**